Where to begin

 Part of Failte Ireland’s Looped Walks Network

 Wrapped around Lough Oughter.
-Walking and cycle trails, picnic benches and swimming.
-Coffee dock and toilet facilities.
-Home to CABU luxury lodges.
+Walking and cycle trails inc the Killykeen Way greenway, picnic benches, lake swimming, coffee, toilets.
+Home to CABU lodges.

 Start at St. Patrick’s Hall in Glangevlin

-Situated on the River Erne.
-1km walking trail.
+1km walking trail along the River Erne.
 Picnic benches.
 Home to the Dreamscape outdoor art exhibition.